Expert Tips For Making Stunning Fall Wreaths

 • Create a focal point.
 It could be a statement flower or a combination of blooms that draws attention.
 It can be in the center or off to one side.

-• Add the “base” layer of foliage stems first, spreading them around the basket.
+• Add the “base” layer of foliagestems first, spreading them around the basket.
 This will help to provide a foundation for everything else.

 • Add longer stems toward the back of the basket.

-• Arrange the rest of items in a visually pleasing way, placing some toward the front and others toward the middle.
+• Arrange the rest of the items in a visually pleasing way, placing some toward the front and others toward the middle.

 • For drama, incorporate trailing elements that hang over the edges of the basket.